sorecauadrian/computer_science_ubb/README.md

 # computer_science_ubb

-work done for ubb cluj-napoca, faculty of mathematics and informatics, informatics in english
+work done for bbu cluj-napoca, faculty of mathematics and informatics, informatics in english

 <ul>
     <li>:smiley: semester1